davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 #### System Broker Connections for openHAB Distributions

 This section is targeting distributors.
-You may skip to the next exiting feature of MQTT Thing autodiscovery if you are not interested in bundling openHAB.
+You may skip to the next exiting feature of MQTT Thing auto-discovery if you are not interested in bundling openHAB.

-It is crucial to be able to pre-configure openHAB to offer a seamless integration of pre-installed extensions and other 3rd-party software like a MQTT broker.
+It is crucial to be able to pre-configure openHAB to offer a seamless integration of pre-installed extensions and other 3rd-party software like an MQTT broker.

 Like in the versions before, if you pre-install a MQTT broker like Mosquitto, you can tell openHAB about it via a service configuration file.

 Instead of populating a "mqtt.conf" file, you are now creating a "etc/whatever-name.cfg" file that contains the following lines: